tkashkin/Adwaita-for-Steam/README.md

 * **Overlay**: done.
 * **Small mode**: done.
 * **Old library, old chat, other old unused windows**: not planned.
 * **Recoloring**: colors can be changed via making a new theme.
-See `extras/colorthemes` dir.
+See [colorthemes](extras/colorthemes) dir.
 * **Light theme**: not planned, would require redrawing all assets to be visible on light backgrounds.

 ### Limitations

 * **Rounded corners**: impossible to do in a Steam skin, use [Rounded Window Corners extension](https://github.com/yilozt/rounded-window-corners) or [mutter-rounded](https://github.com/yilozt/mutter-rounded) on GNOME
 * **Height of menu/sidebar items**: doesn't seem to be possible to increase
-* **Library Theming**: While the installer will patch steam files to allow theming the library, when steam updates these files they will be reset.
+* **Library Theming**: While the installer will patch steam files to allow theming the library, these files may be reset by steam updates.
 A reinstall is currently needed to repatch them.

 ## Requirements

 * [Cantarell fonts](https://gitlab.gnome.org/GNOME/cantarell-fonts) as static fonts.
 Some distros install Cantarell as a variable font that is not supported by Steam, see [#45](https://github.com/tkashkin/Adwaita-for-Steam/issues/45).
+An option to install these is included in the install script.
 * The skin was created for the Linux version of Steam and wasn't tested on Windows or macOS.
 It will work with some visual problems.

 ## Previews